siliconcompiler/siliconcompiler/docs/user_guide/data_model.rst

   build/<design>/job0/<design>.pkg.json

-The :meth:`.read_manifest()` and :meth:`.write_manifest()` Python API methods handle reading and writing the Schema to/from disk.
+The :meth:`Chip.read_manifest()` and :meth:`Chip.write_manifest()` Python API methods handle reading and writing the Schema to/from disk.
 Besides JSON, other supported export file formats include TCL, and YAML.
 By default, only non-empty values are written to disk.

 .. literalinclude:: examples/write_manifest.py

-The :meth:`.write_manifest()` method above writes out the JSON file below, showing the standardized key/value pairs ("fields") associated with the :ref:`design` parameter.
+The :meth:`Chip.write_manifest()` method above writes out the JSON file below, showing the standardized key/value pairs ("fields") associated with the :ref:`design` parameter.

 .. code-block:: json